 - Keep breakable ornaments out of the reach of young children.

 - Car accidents and injuries to children actually increase during the holiday season.
-In order to prevent a holiday ER visit, make sure that children are buckled up securely during car rides and don’t drive if you have consumed alcohol.
+In order to prevent a holiday ER visit, make sure that children are buckled up securely during car rides.
+Don’t drive if you have consumed alcohol.

 - If you happen to go to the snow this holiday season, make sure that you are being careful when out sledding with the kids.
 Sledding accidents can be very serious.
-Young children should be supervised and should be sledding in an area that is safe – that is free of rocky areas, steep hills, and crowded sledding areas.
+Young children should be supervised and should be sledding in an area that is safe.
+A place that is free of rocky areas, steep hills, and crowded sledding areas.

 This is not to say that you shouldn’t have a wonderful time with your children this holiday season.
 It is just about being safe and making sure that your loved ones, especially the littlest of loves, are taken care of and having fun in safe environments.